![]() |

 Comfort standard = couchette set up as a sleeper

-European Sleeper set up some couchette compartments as single, double or triple with the bunks made up as proper beds with comfy mattress, pillow and duvet.
-Sold as comfort standard, these are almost as comfortable as a proper sleeper and just as private for one, two or three people, although without a washbasin and breakfast is optional not included.
+One or two couchette cars are set up as comfort standard, with compartments sold for single, double or triple occupancy and bunks made up as proper beds with comfy mattress, pillow and duvet.
+It's almost as comfortable as a proper sleeper and just as private for 1, 2 or 3 people, but without a washbasin and breakfast is optional not included.
 One advantage over a sleeper is that the window opens.
+Another is that unlike a sleeper, seats remain available even with the beds folded out.

 Classic = 5-berth couchettes